Dai Zong: Campaigns and death

-Dai Zong is appointed as the chief of Liangshan's scouting team after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Dai Zong is appointed as the chief of Liangshan's reconnaissance team after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong, and is one of the few Liangshan heroes who survive the final campaign against Fang La's rebel forces.